Mass formulas for individual black holes in merging binaries: Individual Masses of Black Holes from Newtonian Physics

-Since we want to write $m_{1,2}$ in terms of the the measured quantities, we need to figure what $m_T$ is in terms of these quantities.
-For this purpose, we can assume that \cite{Mathur}, the merger stops once a Schwarzschild black hole with total mass $m_T$ is formed and at that moment the largest frequency wave with frequency $f_2$ is emitted.
-[So here we assume that gravitational radiation carries only a small fraction of the initial total mass, and we also do not consider the ring-down phase.]
-Then
+Since we want to write $m_{1,2}$ in terms of the {\it measured } quantities, we need to figure out what the total mass $m_T$ is in terms of these quantities.
+For this purpose, we can assume that \cite{Mathur}, the merger stops once a Schwarzschild black hole with total mass $m_T$ is formed, and at that moment the largest frequency wave with frequency $f_2$ is emitted.
+So here we assume that gravitational radiation carries only a small fraction of the initial total mass, and we also do not consider the ring-down phase, {that is the damped oscillations of the single black hole formed after the merger which also leads to a generation of gravitational waves.
+These assumptions, save the nonspinning assumption are rather reasonable assumptions.
+We cannot incorporate the spin within the simple Newtonian framework.
+The Schwarzschild black hole with mass $m_T$ has the radius $r$ (that is the location of the event horizon) given as $r= \frac{ 2 m_T G}{ c^2}$; therefore }

 where in the second equality we used (\ref{omega_eqn}).
-Plugging the last equation and (\ref{chirp_denk}) in (\ref{mass_exact}), one arrives at the desired formula for the masses of individual black holes
+Plugging the last equation and (\ref{chirp_denk}) in (\ref{mass_exact}), one arrives at the desired formula for the masses of individual black holes { in terms of what is observed in the detector: the observation time $\tau$, the initial frequency $f_1$ and the final frequency $f_2$. }

 The result will be in kilograms.
-This formula is valid under the following condition
+This formula is valid under the following condition that makes the square root real